alan-turing-institute/hut23-linear-algebra/exercises/axler-3b.md

-The intuition here is that $T$ has a larger null space than $S$ and so in order to get the same effect as $T$ after applying $S$ we need to “collapse some more directions with $E$.
+The intuition here is that $T$ has a larger null space than $S$ and so in order to get the same effect as $T$ after applying $S$ we need to “collapse some more directions with $E$”.
+That's a perfectly reasonable thing for a linear map to do.
 What is perhaps surprising is that we are guaranteed the existence of an $E$ which “does the right thing to all the vectors not in the null space.”